datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 Yep!
 Looks good.

-Now that we've learned about pipes, let's use them to calculate what we are more interested in, calculting daily average values by julian day.
-We can use the `summarize()` function for this. `summarize()` will collapse each group (e.g. julian day) and output the group value for whatever function (e.g. mean) we specify.
+Now that we've learned about pipes, let's use them to calculate what we are more interested in, calculating daily average values by julian day.
+We can use the `summarize()` function for this. `summarize()` will collapse each group (e.g., julian day) and output the group value for whatever function (e.g., mean) we specify.

 We can use the pipes to get the mean air temperature for each julian day.
-Since we know we have a few missing values we can add `na.rm=TRUE` to force R to ignore any NA values when making the caluculations.
+Since we know we have a few missing values we can add `na.rm=TRUE` to force R to ignore any NA values when making the calculations.

     harMet15.09.11 %>%